timsong-cpp/papers/1964_casting_convertible_to_bool/casting_convertible_to_bool.md

 While this is a stronger requirement than what is strictly necessary, it allows analysis based on a single type (possibly by a static analyzer), and still admits a wide set of models including well-behaved class and enumeration types.
 There is some subtlety here (the wording needs to be carefully crafted to ensure that `std::valarray`'s `operator&&` and `operator||` do not disqualify `std::true_type`, for example), but the rule to teach is simple: just don't overload the conditional operators, and your type will be fine.
-In this respect, it's not unlike the conditional operator: the rules take up some 1.5 pages of dense standardese in [expr.cond]{.wg21}, but the gist of what it does can be explained in a single sentence.

 # Alternative direction: limit the set of permitted types to a known set of well-behaved types (not proposed)
 Alternative suggestions have been made to limit these expression to a small set of permitted types that we know